wdporter/i-am-that-ebook/src/84-your-goal-is-your-guru/readme.md

-# 84. Your Goal Is Your *guru*
+# 84. Your Goal Is Your <i>guru</i>

 >Do not look for a <span style=font-style:normal>guru</a>; do not even think of one.
 Make your goal your <span style=font-style:normal>guru</a>.
 After all, the <span style=font-style:normal>guru</a> is but a means to an end, not the end in itself.</p>

-<p><b>Questioner:</b> You were telling us that there are many self-styled <a href="Spiritual teacher, preceptor.">guru</a>s, but a real *guru* is very rare.
+<p><b>Questioner:</b> You were telling us that there are many self-styled <a href="Spiritual teacher, preceptor.">guru</a>s, but a real <i>guru</i> is very rare.
 There are many <a href="The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.">jnani</a>s who imagine themselves realised, but all they have is book knowledge and a high opinion of themselves.
 Sometimes they impress, even fascinate, attract disciples and make them waste their time in useless practices.
 After some years, when the disciple takes stock of himself, he finds no change.
 When he complains to his teacher, he gets the usual rebuke that he did not try hard enough.
-The blame is on the lack of faith and love in the heart of the disciple, while in reality the blame is on the *guru*, who had no business in accepting disciples and raising their hopes.
+The blame is on the lack of faith and love in the heart of the disciple, while in reality the blame is on the <i>guru</i>, who had no business in accepting disciples and raising their hopes.
-How to protect oneself from such *guru*s?</p>
+How to protect oneself from such <i>guru</i>s?</p>

 <p><b>Maharaj:</b> Why be so concerned with others?
-Whoëver may be the *guru*, if he is pure of heart and acts in good faith, he will do his disciples no harm.
+Whoëver may be the <i>guru</i>, if he is pure of heart and acts in good faith, he will do his disciples no harm.
 If there is no progress, the fault lies with the disciples — their laziness and lack of self-control.
 On the other hand, if the disciple is earnest and applies himself intelligently and with zest to his <a href="The practice which produces success, <em>siddhi</em>.">sadhana</a>, he is bound to meet a more qualified teacher, who will take him further.
-Your question flows from three false assumptions: that one needs concern oneself with others; that one can evaluate another, and that the progress of the disciple is the task and responsibility of his *guru*.
+Your question flows from three false assumptions: that one needs concern oneself with others; that one can evaluate another, and that the progress of the disciple is the task and responsibility of his <i>guru</i>.
-In reality, the *guru*’s role is only to instruct and encourage; the disciple is totally responsible for himself.</p>
+In reality, the <i>guru</i>’s role is only to instruct and encourage; the disciple is totally responsible for himself.</p>

-<p><b>Q:</b> We are told that total surrender to the *guru* is enough, that the *guru* will do the rest.</p>
+<p><b>Q:</b> We are told that total surrender to the <i>guru</i> is enough, that the <i>guru</i> will do the rest.</p>

 <p><b>M:</b> Of course, when there is total surrender, complete relinquishment of all concern with one’s past,
-present and future, with one’s physical and spiritual security and standing, a new life dawns, full of love and beauty; then the *guru* is not important, for the disciple has broken the shell of self-defence.
+present and future, with one’s physical and spiritual security and standing, a new life dawns, full of love and beauty; then the <i>guru</i> is not important, for the disciple has broken the shell of self-defence.
 Complete self-surrender by itself is liberation.</p>

 <p><b>Q:</b> When both the disciple and his teacher are inadequate, what will happen?</p>